 (G) Multistate Professional Responsibility Examination (MPRE) scores.
 MPRE scores must be on file by the application deadline of November 1 for the following February examination and April 1 for the following July examination.
 The scaled score of 85 is required for a passing grade.
 If the MPRE score is not on file by the application deadline, the late fee applies.

 (H) Fingerprints.
 Applicants must submit two complete sets of fingerprints with the applicant’s bar application on a form designated by the Commission as provided under Neb.
-Rev. Stat. § 7-102(2).
-The fingerprints must be contained on a Federal Form FD-258 (REV. 12-29-82), which is also known as the “APPLICANT” fingerprinting card.
-The applicant must have his or her fingerprints rolled at an authorized agency (police or sheriff’s department or highway patrol office), and applicants must complete all applicable identifying information on two fingerprinting cards.
+Rev. Stat. § 7-102(2), or have their fingerprints scanned by an authorized agency.
+Scanned fingerprints will be processed electronically.
+Fingerprints obtained by the inking and rolling method must be contained on a Federal Form FD-258 (REV. 5-11-99), which is also known as the “APPLICANT” fingerprinting card.
+The applicant must have his or her fingerprints rolled or scanned at an authorized agency (police or sheriff’s department or highway patrol office), and applicants must complete all applicable identifying information on two fingerprinting cards.
 The applicant must sign the cards and have the authorized official rolling the applicant’s fingerprints also sign and date the cards, with that official printing his or her ON number on the back of the card.
 Failure to complete all the personal information requested on the top portion of the fingerprint card will cause an application to be delayed and/or rejected.
-The Commission shall obtain a complete set of fingerprints from all bar applicants on a form designated by the Commission as provided under Neb.
-Rev. Stat. § 7-102(2).
 The Commission will forward the fingerprints of all such applicants to the Nebraska State Patrol for a national criminal history record information check by the Identification Division of the Federal Bureau of Investigation.
 The Supreme Court may, at any time, order the Commission to discontinue requesting, or to thereafter resume requesting, fingerprint record checks on all applicants that are fingerprinted pursuant to Neb.
 Rev. Stat. § 7-102(2).